st93642/Ollama-local-wrapper/README.md

 ### Rebuild the Bundle

+The bundle is automatically rebuilt by GitHub Actions on every push to master when source files change.
+The workflow commits the updated `dist/ollama-wrapper.html` back to the repository.

-To regenerate the bundle after making changes:
+To manually regenerate the bundle:

 ```bash
 python3 scripts/bundle_single_file.py